d3x0r/STFRPhysics/AI/Revised/excitation_dynamics.md

 The displacement-side branch of the framework addresses how mass-energy deforms the transport-supporting vacuum structure and how that deformation propagates causally.
 What remains open is the excitation-side problem: if matter is a sustained localized excitation of the same medium, what fixes its closure, its support scale, and its response to displaced or materially loaded backgrounds?

 The current working picture is that a localized mass is a sustained LC-like excitation that persistently occupies vacuum storage.
 The open problem is therefore not only how displacement propagates, but how a localized excitation closes on itself, maintains support, shifts its realized cycling on a displaced background, and acquires both particle-like and wave-like behavior.

+Earlier historically oriented reconsiderations of electrical engineering, especially Eric Dollard's treatment of dielectric and magnetic induction as more primitive than the usual packaged circuit quantities, helped shape the storage-first vocabulary used here.
+In particular, terms such as *reactance* and *susceptance* provide concise names for the magnetic-side and dielectric-side rate channels of exchange.

 This paper is intentionally limited in scope.
 It does not claim a final substrate derivation of the matter spectrum, charge structure, or complete microscopic constitutive law.
 Its narrower aim is to put the excitation branch into a stable formal shape: to show how a minimal field description, a support-selection law, and a first internal-occupancy/composition model can be stated together without collapsing excitation closure into either background displacement or material loading.